 You can make these dark chocolate covered almonds in minutes.
 To be honest, it's my favorite kind of recipe.
 A healthy & delicious high protein snack that I can make super fast (the fact that there's chocolate involved is a double bonus).

-If you're feeling generous, you could definitely give these away as a holiday gift.
+If you’re feeling generous, you could definitely give these chocolate almond clusters away as a holiday gift.
 Or just keep them as a healthy snack for yourself.
-They're super easy to make (and eat).
+They’re super easy to make (and eat).

-These dark chocolate covered almonds are naturally gluten free (with simple dairy free modifications).
+These dark chocolate covered almonds are naturally gluten free (with one simple modification to make them dairy free too).

 Tools for making dark chocolate covered almonds